Through painting, drawing, sculpture, installation, and architecture, I explore the vagaries that life heaps upon us all.

 Elkins received a grant, funded by the NEA, The Rockefeller Foundation and The Andy Warhol Foundation for the Visual Arts in 1993, to create Why There Are No Great Women Artists: The Children's Room that translated her series of paintings, The Birth of Housework, into architecture.
 Elkins was the Forsyth Fellow at the Virginia Center for the Creative Arts in 2008 and joined the Santa Fe Art Institute's Immigration/Emigration Residency in September 2015.

-Recent exhibitions in New York include First, She’s a Lady! a painting retrospective of 15 years of The White House Collection, at Tikhonova&Wintner, during which the gallery launched a monograph of the Summer in the City paintings (Enlightening Publishers).
+Recent exhibitions in New York include First, She’s a Lady! a painting retrospective of 15 years of The White House Collection, at Tikhonova&Wintner.
 Yulia Tikhonova has also included work in many of her curatorial projects including Fabrications: Constructing Female Identity at Dixon Place and the 7th Krasnoyrsk Museum Biennale in Krasnoyrsk, Siberia.
 Other exhibitions include a solo show and installation at Ground Floor Workshop in Brooklyn, and Sue Scott chose Elkins’s work for Studio Montclair Viewpoints 2014 at Aljira Contemporary Art Center in Newark, NJ.
 Curator and photographer Allen Frame has included the artist’s work in many shows, including in Budapest, New York, and Memphis.
 Recent exhibitions in DC include United in Passion and Pride, a response to the Orlando massacre, curated by John Paradiso, director of 39th Street Gallery; Portrait of the Self as Other, curated by Thomas Drymon; 19 Ways of Looking at a Painting at Porch Projects; and three solo shows at The Fridge.
 The Sally McDonnell Barksdale Honors College of the University of Mississippi exhibits America Selfie autumn 2017.

-2017 America Selfie Sally McDonnell Barksdale Honors College Univeristy of Mississippi
+2017 America Selfie Sally McDonnell Barksdale Honors College University of Mississippi

 2017 Film-Makers' Cooperative Benefit Auction Next to Nothing New York NY